 Qualification Round A chance for each team to test their broker against brokers from other teams in a real competition environment.
 This is mainly done to check overall functionality of a broker and its communication with the competition server.
+Brokers may be eliminated at the end of a qualification round if they have not demonstrated an ability to function consistently and correctly by the end of the round.
+A typical qualification round will run continuously for several days, around the clock.

-Seeding Round This round will result in a ranking that is used to determine the broker pools for the quarter final.
-It might result in an elimination of brokers that don't perform according to the game specification or are purposely disruptive to other brokers.

-Quarter Finals This is the first real elimination round, since only half of the teams will proceed to the semi finals.
+- Seeding Round This round will result in a ranking that is used to determine broker pools for quarter final rounds, in case the number of entrants needs to be trimmed before the final round.
+As with a qualification round, a seeding round might result in elimination of a broker that does not perform according to the game specification or appears to be purposely disruptive to other brokers.
+As with a qualification round, seeding rounds will typically run 24 hours/day for several days. - Quarter Finals This is the first real elimination round, since only half of the teams will proceed to the semi finals.